Hunting Down White Dwarf--Main Sequence Binaries Using Multi-Wavelength Observations: Summary and Conclusions

 \section{Summary and Conclusions}

 We have used UV and optical CMDs and the relative locations of specific sources on these two CMDs as a tool to identify unresolved WD--MS binaries.
-Combining high precision astrometric and photometric data from \gaia\ -EDR3 with GALEX GR6/7 we have identified 92 WD--MS candidates.
-Out of these 92 candidates, 77 are new.
+Combining high-precision astrometric and photometric data from \gaia\ -DR3 with GALEX GR6/7 we have identified 93 WD--MS candidates.
+Out of these 93 candidates, 80 are new.

 We have used a binary SED fitting algorithm within VOSA to estimate the stellar parameters such as $\teff$, luminosities, and radii of both binary components.
-We have found that our method preferentially identifies binaries with relatively hotter (median $\gtrsim 12250\,\rm{K}$) and smaller WD companions (median $\lesssim 0.01\,R_\odot$) with respect to previous catalogs \citep[e.g.,][]{Rebassa2021}, thus creates a complementary set.
+We have found that our method preferentially identifies binaries with relatively hotter (median $\sim11,000\,\rm{K}$) and smaller WD companions (median $\sim 0.01\,R_\odot$) with respect to previous catalogs \citep[e.g.,][]{Rebassa2021}, thus creates a complementary set.

 We have used the WD evolutionary models of \citet{Bedard2020} for CO core and Hydrogen atmosphere to estimate the mass and $\log\ g$ for the WD components.
-WD masses in our catalog are between $\sim$0.2 and 1.2 M$_\odot$ and $\log\ g$ spans between 6.6 and 9.5.
-This study brings out a population of ELM-WDs ($\le 0.4\,M_\odot$), which are likely created due to mass loss from their progenitor stars via Roche-lobe overflow in tight binaries.
-Although many ELM WD binaries are detected previously, these sources typically have normal WD companions (e.g., \citealt{Brown2022}, but for a collection from several sources, see \citealt{ambreesh2022}).
-ELM WDs with MS companions such as those in our catalog are less explored in the literature and are not present even in the most prolific SDSS spectroscopic sample.
+WD masses in our catalog are between $\sim$0.2 and 1.3 M$_\odot$ and $\log\ g$ spans between 6.5 and 9.5.
+This study brings out a population of ELM-WDs ($\le 0.3\,M_\odot$), which are likely created due to mass loss from their progenitor stars.
+Although many ELM-WD binaries have been detected previously, these sources typically have normal WD companions (e.g., \citealt{Brown2022}, but for an overall collection of known ELM-WD binaries, see \citealt{Khurana_2023, Jadhav_2019, Jadhav_2023, Subramaniam_2020}).
+ELM-WDs with MS companions such as those in our catalog are less explored in the literature and we encourage further theoretical and observational studies.

 In conclusion, our study describes an easy pathway to identify a large number of WD--MS candidates by combining \gaia\ data with UV photometry.
-We believe that with the existing \citep[Ultra-Violet Imaging Telescope (UVIT);][]{tandon2017a,subra2016} and upcoming UV missions \citep[Indian Spectroscopic Imaging Space Telescope (INSIST);][]{purni_2022_INSIST}, coverage of deep UV photometry will improve.
+We believe that with the existing \citep[UVIT;][]{tandon2017a,subra2016} and upcoming \citep[INSIST;][]{purni_2022_INSIST} UV missions coverage of deep UV photometry will improve.
 The method adopted in this study will significantly improve the completeness of the WD--MS binary census in the solar neighborhood.